 A few reviewers reported having removed the top layer of the display causing damage to the screen.
 The main display on the Galaxy Fold features a top protective layer, which is part of the display structure designed to protect the screen from unintended scratches.
 Removing the protective layer or adding adhesives to the main display may cause damage. “

-The Fold’s concept was first teased at CES 2013, and its launch was seen as a major phase shift fkor smartphone design.
+The Fold’s concept was first teased at CES 2013, and its launch was seen as a major phase shift for smartphone design.
 Samsung is the first big-name company to release a phone with a bendable display in the United States.
 Huawei has a model too, but friction between the Chinese company and the United States government left Samsung with an open goal.
-But even after its review unit slip up, the company seems set on capitalizing on this opportunity.
+But it now looks like the company will have to move to a less aggressive timeline.

 Samsung Galaxy Fold: Review Samples Are Breaking